What Does Sticky Cannabis Bud Mean?

 At the time of processing, sticky cannabis buds, as opposed to overly dry flowers, are an indicator of strong, high-quality marijuana that is ready to be consumed.
 If cured cannabis from a dispensary or elsewhere is sticky to the touch, it's likely the cannabis is more expensive and contains more THC.
 Stickiness of the buds will depend mostly on the type of strain, as well as growing conditions.

 The sticky nature of sticky cannabis buds is the result of resin, the component that results in the potency of cannabis buds.
 Resin is released from the trichomes of marijuana plants.
-Sticky cannabis buds are rich in tetrahydrocannabinol (THC) because the primary function of trichomes is to produce cannabonoids like THC.
+Sticky cannabis buds are rich in tetrahydrocannabinol (THC) because the primary function of trichomes is to produce cannabinoids like THC.

 Consumers of cannabis now have their choice of dry flower, sticky cannabis buds, or solid or liquid concentrates.
 Sticky cannabis buds are attractive in the cannabis industry because they are key in any cannabis that has medicinal or euphoric properties.
 These cannabis buds are a great choice for smoking and can be useful in making dabs or oils as well.